 Explaining the Gap in Your Employment History

-First of all, since you can't hide it, you should just own it.
 Don't make any apologies for the time you spent away from work.
-Instead, highlight your skills, including any that you acquired during your time away from paid employment.
-You may have volunteered at your child's school or had an active role in a parent-teacher association.
-While most employers don't regard skills gained from volunteer work as highly as they do those that come from employment, it is a way of showing that you made good use of your hiatus.
+Instead, highlight your skills, especially any acquired during your absence from the workforce.
+Include any volunteer experiences and organizations in which you played an active role, such as the parent-teacher association at your child's school.
+While employers may not regard skills gained from volunteer work as highly as they do those that come from employment, it is a way of showing that you made good use of your time.

 Many career development specialists suggest using a functional resume rather than a chronological, one.
 It places the emphasis on skills rather than employment history.